fssa-batch3/sec_a_susikumar.pitchaimuthu__corejava_project_2/README.md

 - UserServiceUnitTest
     - Register, Login, Update, Delete and List all Users.
-- BookServiceUnitTest
+- StillServiceUnitTest
-    - Add, Update, View, Delete and List all Books
+    - Add, Update, View, Delete and List all stills.
-- BorrowServiceUnitTest
+- ChatServiceUnitTest
-    - Borrow, Return, Borrow History and List all Borrows
+    - Add, Update, View, Delete and List all chats of the particular person or group conversation.
+- InviteServiceUnitTest
+    - Add, Update, View, Delete, List all Invites and show the invite responses.
 - UserValidationUnitTest
+- ChatValidationUnitTest
-- BookValidationUnitTest
+- StillValidationUnitTest
-- BorrowValidationUnitTest
+- InviteValidationUnitTest

 ## Exception Handling